-- Hair must be neat and clean.

-- Hair must not fall into one's face.

-- Secure hair when working around machines or equipment in which hair could become entangled or in situations where it could obscure vision.
+- Hair must be clean, neat, and professional in appearance. - Hair in front and/or sides of face must be styled not to obscure vision. - Hair nets must be used when required by FDA regulations. - Secure hair when working around machines or equipment in which hair could become entangled.